tilt-dev/tilt.build/blog/_posts/2018-10-01-tips-tricks-for-making-your-golang-container-builds-10x-faster.md

   - build-tool
 ---

+A couple weeks ago, I was wrestling with a bug.

 Maybe you’ve had a night like this.
 I was tired, cranky.
 I probably should have taken a nap.
 But I felt like I was on the precipice of figuring it out.

 I Googled around for tools that might help.
 And I found one!
 But it didn’t compile on the version of Go I was using.
 What should I do?

-1. Try installing a different version of Go, but risk hosing my machine and getting into an even more broken state
+<p>1.
+Try installing a different version of Go, but risk hosing my machine and getting into an even more broken state</p>

-1. Try fixing the tool to compile on my version of Go
+<p>Try fixing the tool to compile on my version of Go</p>

 But then I realized I have a third option!
 An option that makes upgrading libraries safe again!!

-3. Build everything in a container
+<p>3.
+Build everything in a container</p>

 Yessssssss.